First generation students just don't follow paths, they blaze them!

 Like many high school graduates, Ayman started at a four-year university and soon realized it wasn’t the right choice to support achieving his academic, career, and personal goals.

-He soon transferred into NSSC and was accepted into the Computer Science Transfer associate degree program.
+He soon transferred into NSSC and was accepted into the computer science transfer associate degree program.
 Ayman not only excelled academically, but served as president of the Student Government Association, STEM Club, and NSCC’s chapter of the Men Achieving Leadership, Excellence and Success organization, which is dedicated to developing and transforming educated and engaged individuals through mentorship, brotherhood, service learning, social capital and professional growth.

 Driven to succeed